bio2kg/bio2kg-etl/README.md

 ## Deploy a Virtuoso triplestore on DSRI

-On the DSRI you can easily create a Virtuoso triplestore by using the dedicated template in the **Catalog**.
+On the DSRI you can easily create a Virtuoso triplestore by using the dedicated template in the **Catalog** (cf. this docs for [Virtuoso LDP](https://github.com/vemonet/virtuoso-ldp))

 You can also do it in one line from the command-line: